sveawebpay/php-integration/README.md

 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

-### 1.2 Specify order items
+## 1.2 Specify order items
-Order and fee row items together add up to the order make up the order amount.
-You can add OrderRow, Fee and Discount items to the order.
+Order row, fee and discount items are added to the order.
+Together they add up the order total amount.

 Use the WebPayItem class methods to instantiate and specify row items.
-Then add the items using the addXX() methods on the order object.
+Then add the items to the order object.

 The following is code excerpt example of how to instantiate and add the an order row item to an order: